0x340/Memory-Manager/README.md

 Its is currently **Windows 10 only** if you use any other version you have to update the syscalls for `NtReadVirtualMemory` & `NtWriteVirtualMemory`.
 It reads and writes memory in an external process using raw syscall stubs instead of going through `ntdll`, which means it works even when `ntdll` is hooked.
 It also doesnt use `EnumProcessModules` to cuz the api can be hooked and that can result in detections

-You can find a list to update the syscalls here: [Windows NT Syscall Table](https://j00ru.vexillium.org/syscalls/nt/64/)
+You can find a list to update the syscalls here: [Windows Syscall Table](https://j00ru.vexillium.org/syscalls/nt/64/)

 ### Guide
 ```cpp